JigyashaSharma/AdvanceTask/README.md

 ## Talent Standard Task Code Repository

-This project will help interns at MVP Studio to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture.
+This project I did at as part of MVP Studio internship to understand how ReactJs, C# Web Api, MongoDb is used in Talent Code Architecture for the candidate role.

-Please follow the instructions below to understand how to get started.
-If you have any questions, please check if it has been asked on QuestionHub or raise the question there to get support.

 ## Standard tasks